 Diwali, also known as the Festival of Lights, is the biggest and brightest celebration in India.
 It’s all about good vibes, family, and of course, amazing food.
 When it’s Diwali season, the traditional Urad Dal Kachori recipe is an absolute must-have on the menu.
 The crispy, flaky snack is like a little firecracker for your taste buds.
-But what really makes urad dal kachori recipe the MVP of Diwali dishes?
+But what really makes this urad dal kachori recipe the MVP of Diwali dishes?
 It’s that balance of texture and spice that feels just right.
 Whether you’re dipping it in some tangy chutney or pairing it with a warm potato curry, it’s the kind of snack that keeps you coming back for more.

 Kachori Recipe